apliteni/jobs/cs-team.md

  - fluent English;
  - understanding the basics of domains administration, servers, and hosting functioning;

-Technical background and acquaintance with the basics of any programming language will be a significant advantage.
+Technical background and understanding the basics of any programming language will be a significant advantage.

 ## We offer
  - cosy atmosphere, challenging tasks;